ENG517/Procedure/soetebierl/p-stardew-valley-create-new-save.md

 ## Naming and Required Set-Up
 1. Launch Stardew Valley, and select the left-most button labeled "New" from the start menu.
 You will be brought to the character and farm creation page shown below.  <img src="assets\images\screenshots\full-starting-screen-capture.png" alt="Default Stardew Valley character and farm creation page" style="width: 700px">
 > **Note:** If you are not interested in customization, you can begin play after filling in the name, farm name, and favorite thing.
-Once comepleted the "OK" button in the bottom right corner will become available, and you can click this button to start game play.
+Once completed the "OK" button in the bottom right corner will become available, and you can click this button to start game play.
 >
 > **Warning:** Once you start game play you will be unable to make alterations to your farm and character, except with the Shrine of Illusions. *See "Altering Options in Game" later in this the tutorial for more information.*
 1. Type the name you want for your character into the "Name" field.
 This is the name that your character will have for the entire game, and will be how the NPCs refer to you.